Quality Control in Manufacturing and Its Importance Across Industries

 What are the responsibilities of quality control in manufacturing?

-As mentioned above, quality control personnel are responsible for ensuring the product conforms to regulations and standards.
+As mentioned above, quality control personnel are responsible for ensuring the product conforms to regulations & standards, and to adhere to factory quality control standards.
 Here are the general responsibilities of quality control in manufacturing:

 Is quality control in manufacturing a good career?